Flowpack/prunner/README.md

 Prunner starts child processes with `setpgid` to use a new process group for each task of a pipeline job.
 This means that if a job is cancelled, all child processes are killed - even if they were run by a shell script.

-Note: If prunner is killed hard (e.g. SIGKILL) without SIGINT / SIGTERM, the child processes of running jobs will not be terminated.
+> Note: If prunner is killed hard (e.g. SIGKILL) without SIGINT / SIGTERM, the child processes of running jobs will not be terminated.

+> Windows support: Process groups are not used, since there is not `setpgid` on Windows.

 ### Graceful shutdown